X-Nation 2099: Fictional team biography

-The final 2 members, Nostromo and Willow, join the X-pedition team at the Last Refuge, traveling underground with La Lunatica, Bloodhawk, Jade Ryuteki, Drew Hodge and Mr. Winn to search for supplies and explore the surrounding terrain.
+Nostromo and Willow join the X-pedition team at the Last Refuge, traveling underground with La Lunatica, Bloodhawk, Jade Ryuteki, Drew Hodge, and Mr. Winn to search for supplies and explore the surrounding terrain.
 They come upon a crashed spaceship, but accidentally set off a self-destruct program.
 Willow morphs into the dead alien to stop the self-destruct, but is unable to revert to her human form.
-She attacks Winn but is able to regain control of herself.
-Nostromo then reveals himself to be the Phalanx Scout, while Winn is also revealed to be a Phalanx agent.
+She attacks Winn, but is able to regain control of herself.
+Nostromo then reveals himself to be the Phalanx Scout, while Winn having been a Phalanx agent.
 Winn takes Nostromo to Latveria to uplink with the collective while the others return to the surface and battle a Phalanx Dread Node, as it attempts to assimilate the Savage Land.
-Nostromo is linked with the Phalanx, however the intervention of Doom, who had known about the scout program since the Phalanx invasion of the 20th century, activated a hidden subroutine in his programming that broke him free of the collective.
-As he escaped with Spider-Man and Xina Kwan, Doom sacrificed himself to destroy the rest of the Phalanx presence on Earth.
-As the Phalanx threat abated, Doom's final will named Nostromo as heir to the throne of Latveria.
+Nostromo is linked with the Phalanx.
+Doom, who had known about the scout program since the Phalanx invasion of the 20th century, activates a hidden subroutine in his programming that breaks him from the collective.
+As he escapes with Spider-Man and Xina Kwan, Doom sacrifices himself to destroy the rest of the Phalanx on Earth.
+Doom's will names Nostromo as heir to the throne of Latveria.